lupyuen/lupyuen.github.io/src/dsi.md

 Because PinePhone's LCD Controller doesn't have any RAM inside to remember the pixels drawn...

-PinePhone's A64 SoC will need to __pump a constant stream of pixels__ to refresh the display.
+PinePhone's A64 SoC will __pump a constant stream of pixels__ to refresh the display.

 (Yep PinePhone is way more complicated than PineTime!)